traefik/hub-helm-chart/README.md

 ## Introduction

-This chart install the Hub-agent as a Kubernetes deployment.
+This chart installs the Hub agent in a Kubernetes cluster.
+The agent consists of two deployments: a controller and multiple authentication servers.

 ## Installation